Tolk language overview

 All contracts in the Tolk vs FunC benchmarks pass the same test suites as their FunC counterparts — with identical logic and behavior.

-The compiler is new, and some edge cases might still appear.
+The compiler is new, so some edge cases may still occur.
 However, Tolk already serves as a production-ready replacement for FunC, suitable for real-world use.

 Regardless of the language, well-tested code is the key to building reliable smart contracts.